awsdocs/amazon-rds-user-guide/doc_source/CHAP_BestPractices.md

 When Enhanced Monitoring is enabled, Amazon RDS provides metrics in real time for the operating system \(OS\) that your DB instance runs on\.
 You can view the metrics for your DB instance using the console, or consume the Enhanced Monitoring JSON output from Amazon CloudWatch Logs in a monitoring system of your choice\.
 For more information about Enhanced Monitoring, see [Enhanced Monitoring](USER_Monitoring.OS.md)

-Enhanced Monitoring is available for the following database engines:
-+ MariaDB
-+ Microsoft SQL Server
-+ MySQL version 5\.5 or later
-+ Oracle
-+ PostgreSQL

-Enhanced monitoring is available for all DB instance classes except for `db.m1.small`\.
-Enhanced Monitoring is available in all regions except for AWS GovCloud \(US\-West\)\.

 ## Using Metrics to Identify Performance Issues<a name="CHAP_BestPractices.UsingMetrics"></a>

  To identify performance issues caused by insufficient resources and other common bottlenecks, you can monitor the metrics available for your Amazon RDS DB instance\.